dovecot/documentation/source/settings/core.rst

      ssl_curve_list = P-521:P-384:P-256

-.. dovecot_core:setting:: ssl_dh
+.. dovecot_core:setting:: ssl_dh_file
    :added: 2.3.0
    :seealso: @ssl;dovecot_core, @dovecot_ssl_configuration
    :values: @string

-   As of Dovecot v2.3, the path to the Diffie-Hellman parameters file must be provided.
+   Path to the Diffie-Hellman parameters file.
 This setting isn't needed if using only ECDSA certificates.

    You can generate a new parameters file by, for example, running ``openssl gendh 4096`` on a machine with sufficient entropy (this may take